timrid/construct-typing/README.md

 # construct-typing
-This project is an extension of the python package *construct*.
-This Repository consitst of two packages:
+This project is an extension of the python package [*construct*](https://pypi.org/project/construct/).
+This Repository consists of two packages:

-- **construct-stubs**: Adding .pyi for the whole *construct* package (according to  [PEP 561 stub-only packages](https://www.python.org/dev/peps/pep-0561/#stub-only-packages))
+- **construct-stubs**: Adding .pyi for the whole *construct 2.10* package (according to  [PEP 561 stub-only packages](https://www.python.org/dev/peps/pep-0561/#stub-only-packages))
 - **construct_typed**: Adding the additional classes that help with autocompletion and additional type hints.

 ## Installation
-This package comply to PEP 561.
+This package comply to [PEP 561](https://www.python.org/dev/peps/pep-0561/).
 So most of the static code analysers will recognise the stubs automatically.

 You just have to type:
 ```